-This workshop will arm participants with a better understanding of the complex personal, social, political and medical challenges that affect the lives of transgender people.
+This online workshop will help participants have a better understanding of the complex personal, social, political and medical challenges that affect the lives of transgender people.
 Discussion will be relevant to those across the age spectrum, and include a retrospective examination of how generational attitudes toward gender diversity have impacted policies, civil and human rights, and access to healthcare.

 This knowledge will enhance and improve the implementation of personal and professional advocacy efforts in the areas of social justice, service delivery and family support.
 The training will be relevant to people of all ages and professional levels.

 Following the training, participants will be equipped to:

 - Engage more effectively with transgender people of all ages through greater understanding of the historical, institutional and societal challenges they encounter in their respective professional settings

 - Interpret detailed data on psycho-medical approaches to care in order to provide more supportive services to transgender students and clients

 - Facilitate more effective service delivery and expanded outreach to populations and communities in need